Wednesday, April 14, 2010

 4. Easy – it creates a PDF that you can mail to yourself and/or the model.

-5. Sure there’s some features I wish it had, but it has more than I have now – like localized contracts!
+5. Sure there’s some features I wish it had, but it has almost everything you’d want including localized contracts!
 I frequently work with Asian models, so having a contract in their native language is a BIG plus!

 6. Get this – it’s only $9.99!
 That’s dirt cheap, because you know if it were on a computer it’d be like $99 or more!
-This is a no brainer impulse buy (and I don’t make a penny off your purchase, so I have no incentive to encourage you to buy).
+This is a no brainer impulse buy!

 7. Simply put – with their finger!
 Yes, that’s right and it works much better than you’d think!
 Using a Pogo Stylus you can have a much better experience, but the finger method works much better than I thought it would.
 See below for an example (a little crude, but about the same as I give UPS and FedEx for package deliveries – WITH a stylus):